 - In the morning, empty the kitty litter.

 - Vacuum the insides of the boots thoroughly.
 Voila!
-Get rid of the odours!
+Get rid of the odors!

-If none of our natural solutions are working for you, you might invest in a high-quality commercial deodorizer.
+If none of your natural solutions are working for you, you might invest in a high-quality commercial deodorizer.

 This is a more costly choice, but many include moisture-absorbing and antimicrobial properties that help to eliminate smells.
 They also have powerful scents that leave a fresh aroma in your shoes.

-If you choose a commercial option, make sure to read the manufacturer’s recommendations for odour removal.
+If you choose a commercial option, make sure to read the manufacturer’s recommendations for odor removal.

 Sometimes you know you don’t need new boots, yet something isn’t quite right.
 Are your shoes still stinky, no matter what you do?
 It’s possible that it’s time for new insoles!
 These are available from internet retailers, shoe repair shops, and maybe even the original maker of your boots.